Merzasphor/MWSE/docs/source/types/niSwitchNode.md

 ### `attachChild`

-Attachs the child to the children list of the node.
+Attaches the child to the children list of the node.
+Doesn't check to see if the object is already in the child list.

 ```lua
 myObject:attachChild(child, useFirstAvailable)